jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 or sprinkled into melody lines.

 Treble triads provide a simple starting place for the study of harmony.
-Major, minor, and diminished triads are presented, because they're the chords found when harmonizing the major scale.
+Major, minor, and diminished shapes are given, because they're the chords found when harmonizing the major scale.

 Dots in the diagrams indicate the chord root note (R) and the intervals from the root.